mongodb/docs/source/includes/sharding/shardedDataDistribution-output.rst

    * - ``shards.ownedSizeBytes``
      - integer
-     - Storage in bytes for documents owned by the shard.
+     - Size in bytes of documents owned by the shard when uncompressed.

    * - ``shards.orphanedSizeBytes``
      - integer
-     - Storage in bytes for orphaned documents in the shard.
+     - Size in bytes of orphaned documents in the shard when uncompressed.